-Now come up with a name for your character.
-Choose wisely, because the other PCs and the GM will address you by this name throughout the game.
+Now come up with a name for your character Choose wisely, because the other PCs and the GM will address you by this name throughout the game.

-Take one of the Name cards and write your character's name on it.
+Take one of the Name cards and write your character

 You might take your inspiration from a book or film that you like, adopt a nickname, or come up with one of your own.